MacsiDigital/laravel-oauth2-client/README.md

 php artisan migrate
 ```

+### Integration Configuration

-The majority of the setup can be found in the config file
+The majority of the setup can be found in the config file, which needs to be copied and placed in the laravel config directory

 ``` php
 return [